A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 - Pain in the affected area.

-What are inflammations of the nail root?
+What are nail root infections?

 The nail root, the part of the nail that lies under the skin at the bottom of the nail and is responsible for nail growth , can also become inflamed.

-The most common symptoms of paronychia
+The most common symptoms of nail wall inflammation

 Inflammation of the nail wall, also known as paronychia, is not only unpleasant but can also be an indication of deeper infections .